 Please consider that the period prior to commencement of school each day is a time when staff are carefully preparing to start their day with the children.
 For matters requiring discussion, please contact administration to make an appointment time with the appropriate staff member.
-Teaching staff will always endeavour to respond in a timely manner.
+You may also contact the relevant Class Teacher directly.
+Staff will always endeavour to respond in a timely manner during term-time.